Alessandro-Dodon/pyvar/functions/README.md

 - Once finished, make tutorial

 - Check Nick's function, it should download also returns, this would make it compatible with my functions also for VaR

+- Copula functions for dynamic corr models?
+Is that in python?